fusobotic/fusobotic/_3DArt/4-female.md

 It was the first time I got to have custom reference shots collected as part of a job and it yielded very pleasing results.
 I also learned a lot about anatomy and skin texture while sculpting it.

-I also had to pay special attention to the topology of the model before I even began sculpting.

 ![Model turn around](/assets/img/female.jpg)
 ![Close Up](/assets/img/femalecloseup.jpg)
 ![Wire Render](/assets/img/femalewire.jpg)